ORNL/cpp-proposals-pub/submdspan-fixes/submdspan-fixes.md

 ## Permit user-defined pair types

+### Requirement is currently an opt-in type list

 Users sometimes want to express "a pair of integers" using types other than `std::tuple` or `std::pair`.
 For example, users might want their representation of a pair of two `integral_constant` to be an empty class, but a `std::tuple` of two elements is not empty.
 (This is because `get<0>` and `get<1>` must return references to their corresponding members.)
 However, the current requirements for a `submdspan` "pair of integers" slice, _`index-pair-like`_, include _`pair-like`_.
 This in turn includes _`tuple-like`_, an exposition-only concept which is an opt-in list of types: `array`, `complex`, `pair`, `tuple`, or `ranges​::​subrange` (see **[tuple.like]**).
 As a result, a user-defined type cannot model _`tuple-like`_.

+### Requirement should depend on structured binding instead

-What users want here is that structured binding works for their type, and results in two elements, each of which is convertible to the layout mapping's `index_type`.
+The author of this proposal is a coauthor of P2630, and has asked the other authors of P2630 what they intended.
+The authors of P2630 always intended to support user-defined "pair-like" slice types.
+How they meant to define "pair-like" is that structured binding works for the slice type, and results in two elements, each of which is convertible to the layout mapping's `index_type`.
+We can express "structured binding works" using the language of <a href="https://eel.is/c++draft/dcl.struct.bind#4">**[dcl.struct.bind]** 4</a>.
+The key is that `tuple_size_v<T>` is a "well-formed integral constant expression."
+If it's also equal to 2, then we have a "pair of indices" slice.

 That last `convertible_to<index_type>` requirement doesn't just support integers and _`integral-constant-like`_ types; it also supports more interesting types like "strong typedefs" that wrap integers to give them meaning.
 A common use case for integer strong typedefs like this is to help prevent common bugs like mixing up loop indices.
 Here is a somewhat contrived example from the finite-element method for solving partial differential equations.

 ```c++
 for (Element e = {}; e < num_elements; ++e) {